The city of

 The list below consists of the Antwerp coffee bars I've already been to.
 Whenever I visit a new one, I'll add it here, so make sure to check back!

 Antwerp coffee shops

 It was a friend who introduced me to Barnini on the Oude Vaartplaats, right by the City Theater.
-It’s a small, cozy place where you can drop by for breakfast, brunch, lunch, something sweet or a wide range of smoothies and hot drinks.
+It's a small, cozy coffee bar where you can drop by for breakfast, brunch, lunch, something sweet or a wide range of smoothies and hot drinks.

 Their specialty, though, is their bagels.
 Semi-warm with all kinds of spreads, they make a great light lunch or afternoon crunch.
 Delicious!
 I'm still not sure which one I like best and order a different one each time.